mandragora-hub/flutter_ffmpeg_utils/README.md

 The main purpose of this library is to make a simple muxer for another app that I develop.
 I know that there are better ways to use ffmepg with flutter but I never understand why nobody use the Libav I mean the FFmpeg libraries.
 It coould be hard to learn Libav but I think is worthy.
 I expect only save FFmpeg utils here.

+## TODO:

+- Make script for download and build FFmpeg.
+For now use [ffmpeg-android-maker](https://github.com/Javernaut/ffmpeg-android-maker) to build android bundle.

 ## Getting Started

 This project is a starting point for a Flutter